 This is a great trail for intermediate riders to work on their technical skills.
 Ride past the day lodge and down the ski area service road near the cascade lift for 1.4 km.
 Watch closely on the right for a sign indicating the entrance.
 The steep sidehill nature of the trail features many rough and rocky sections, and drops continuously to the highway.
 Watch for hikers, horses and bears on this fast, technical descent and be sure to close the fence gate.
 Return to Banff along the Trans-Canada Highway to the Norquay exit.
 Take extra caution when biking along this busy section of highway.

 Elevation gain 228 m, elevation loss 243 m

 This narrow, technically difficult, rooted little trail climbs, at times steeply, through thick forest to the Stoney Lookout.
 If you can “clean” this trail you’re a rock star!
 Enjoy a snack and a well-deserved rest at the viewpoint, with astonishing views of Cascade Mountain and the Bow Valley beyond.
-From there, continue north and descend a rocky, twisting technical trail back to the old ski runs above the Mt.
-Norquay day lodge.
-Connector: Lower Stoney for a challenging, yet easily accessible loop out of the Town of Banff.
+From there, continue north and descend a rocky, twisting technical trail back to the old ski runs above the Mount Norquay day lodge.
+Connector: Lower Stoney for a challenging, yet easily accessible loop out of the town of Banff.

 7.9 km of trails

 Elevation gain 82 m, elevation loss 82 m